reshamas/reshamas.github.io/_posts/2019-04-29-reflecting-on-two-years-on-the-numfocus-disc-committee.md

 ## What is DISC?

 [NumFOCUS](https://numfocus.org) is a 501(c)(3) based in Austin, Texas, and it supports open source software known as *projects*.
-Some of those widely used open source projects include numpy, pandas, matplotlib, Jupyter, Stan and Julia.
+Some of the widely used open source projects include numpy, pandas, matplotlib, Jupyter, Stan and Julia.
 There is also a vibrant international [community of PyData meetup groups](https://www.meetup.com/pro/pydata/) with **120K members in 138 groups in 52 countries**.
 They host meetup events as well as annual conferences in [various cities](https://pydata.org/events/).

 The NumFOCUS [2018 Annual Report](https://numfocus.org/blog/numfocus-releases-2018-annual-report) was released April 2019.